wickman/liverpool/README.md

 =; pypy liverpool/bin/play.py -L elo play 100 0=naive 1=naive | grep -i ELOs | tail -1
 current ELOs: 1=1495.5 0=1504.5
 ```

+The `examples` directory has a few examples for the purposes of benchmarking
+and debugging.